subsquid/docs/docs/migrate/migrate-to-arrowsquid.md

 +  chain: 'https://eth-rpc.gateway.pokt.network'
  })
 ```
-Note the new `v2`-archive endpoint, which has to be explicitly provided.
-We recommend using a private endpoint for the best performance, e.g. from [BlastAPI](https://blastapi.io/).
+We recommend using a private RPC endpoint for the best performance, e.g. from [BlastAPI](https://blastapi.io/).
+For squids deployed to [Aquarium](/deploy-squid/quickstart/) you may also consider using our [RPC proxies](/arrowsquid/deploy-squid/rpc-proxy) (currently experimental).

-[//]: # "(???? can we relax the requirement to use the archive node at least for some processor settings? e.g. no traces)"
+[//]: # (!!!! remove the experimental notice once RPC proxy is stable)

+Your squid will work without an RPC endpoint, but with a significantly increased chain latency (up to tens of thousands blocks/half a day).
+If that works for you, you can replace the archive URL without setting an RPC here and skip [Step 7](#step-7) altogether.

 ## Step 3

-[//]: # (!!!! remove /arrowsquid from links)

 Next, we have to account for the changes in signatures of [`addLog()`](/arrowsquid/evm-indexing/configuration/evm-logs/) and [`addTransaction()`](/arrowsquid/evm-indexing/configuration/transactions/) processor methods.
 Previously, each call of these methods supplied its own fine-grained [data selectors](/evm-indexing/configuration/data-selectors/).
-In the new interface, these calls can only enable or disable access to additional data (with boolean flags `transaction` for `addLog()` and `logs` for `addTransaction()`).
-Fine-grained field selection is now done by the new `setFields()` method on a per-item-type basis: once for all `log`s, once for all `transaction`s etc. The setting is processor-wide: for example, all `transaction`s returned by the processor will have the same set of available fields, regardless of whether they are taken from the batch context directly or are accessed from within a `log` item.
+In the new interface, these calls can only enable or disable the retrieval of related data (with boolean flags `transaction` for `addLog()` and `logs` and a few others for `addTransaction()`).
+Field selection is now done by the new `setFields()` method on a per-item-type basis: once for all `log`s, once for all `transaction`s etc. The setting is processor-wide: for example, all `transaction`s returned by the processor will have the same set of available fields, regardless of whether they are taken from the batch context directly or are accessed from within a `log` item.

 Begin migrating to the new interface by finding all calls to `addLog()` and combining all the `evmLog` data selectors into a single processor-wide data selector that requests all fields previously requested by individual selectors.
 Remove the `id`, `logIndex` (previously `index`) and `transactionIndex` fields: now they are always available and cannot be requested explicitly.
 When done, make a call to `setFields()` and supply the new data selector at the `log` field of its argument.
 For example, suppose the processor was initialized with the following three calls:
 ```typescript